 I’m a huge fan of spiralizing and for recipe inspiration my go-to book is Stephanie Jeff’s Spiralize!

 Spiralizing is a delicious alternative to making traditional noodles, pasta and rice but it isn’t just for savoury dishes either!
-It’s also a fab way to make healthier desserts and this is one of my husband’s favourites ( I can’t eat nuts sadly): sticky date and pecan noodles with vegan banana ice-cream.
+It’s also a fab way to make healthier desserts for all the family.

 Stephanie has very kindly agreed to share the recipe below, as well as give away one of her books worth £12.99 to a lucky Honest Mum reader!

 You can enter at the end of this post via The Rafflecopter.

 Over to Stephanie…

 This is a super-simple, super-tasty dessert that is composed of just three ingredients: butternut squash, dates and pecans.
 Despite being free of dairy and refined sugars, by some alchemy this dish manages to capture the essence of a classic sticky toffee pudding and remain healthy.

 During cooking, the date paste drips down through the noodles and caramelises them as they poach.
 The pudding is served with a dairy-free banana and vanilla ice-cream, which can be made in advance and kept in the freezer.

 To make the ice cream, place your frozen banana and vanilla seeds in a high-powered blender and blend until smooth and the consistency of soft-serve ice cream.
 This can be eaten straight away but, for best results, transfer to the freezer for several hours until solid.